1234zou/MOKIT/examples/utilities/readme.txt

 ---------------------------------------------------
 Example 2: transfer UHF MOs from Gaussian to GAMESS
 ---------------------------------------------------
-Run 'fch2inp 02-bis_6D10F.fchk -uhf' in Shell, a file 02-bis_6D10F.inp would be generated.
+Run 'fch2inp 02-bis_6D10F.fchk' in Shell, a file 02-bis_6D10F.inp would be generated.

 ----------------------------------------------------------------
 Example 2.1: transfer UHF MOs from Gaussian to MOLCAS/OpenMolcas